JesseMcGilAllen/javaIndividualProject/Journal.md

 Completed:
     Created last test database table needed

+03/28/2016

+Completed:
+    Fixing Primary Key database issue
+    Researched using an abstract DAO class

 With the help from Matt and Paula I was able to deploy to Openshift.
 It was heavily complicated by my Gradle implementation.
 I was having trouble getting a good war for deployment.
 It was an issue that I believe was created by adding Gradle in the middle of the project.
 Another issue that arose was Gradle not finding the IntelliJ instance of Tomee.
 I had to point Gradle to the main instance that runs on my machine.
 I had no idea that there was a difference.
 I found out the hard way.

+I started work on my Language DAO but ran into a number of issues.
+First, I missed making every Primary Key Auto-Increment which might I had to go and delete all my foreign keys to make the change.
+Hopefully, I remember all my foreign keys when I readded them.

+The second issue that arose concerned my DAOs.
+They felt extremely dirty.
+Every new DAO I create it seems that I am copying and pasting the entirety of the previous DAO.
+I talked to Paula to see if there was a way to abstract that logic and she suggested looking at abstract classes.
+It took a while but I think I am making some progress.
+If this ends up working correctly, I will be writing a lot less code in the future.